toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 "Are you alright, Mr Mannis?"
 Risi snuffled, voice no longer androgynous, but a deep piggy snuffle.

 The shock eased.
-Mannis gasped for breath, panted, "Make it stop, dear god, make it stop."
+Mannis gasped for breath, panted, "Make it stop, dear God, make it stop."

+"God?"
+Risi repeated.
+"Or do you mean...gods?"

+His lips flapped open, shut.
+"Yes, that's what I mean, yes, yes."

 A minute passed.
 Another.
 Mannis forced himself to relax.
 The doctor said to.
 Relax.
 Chill.
 Chill.
 That was all he had left.
 A final shot across the bow.

-"You've made your point," he said hoarsely.
+"Did you hear me?" he said hoarsely.
+"You've made your point."
 Hoping, praying--yes, praying--that someone, somewhere would hear him.
 "I give up.
 We'll do it your way.
 I surrender, I surrender, I--"

 His heart stopped.
 He counted to ten.